 Chinese New Year has been celebrated in the Philippines for a long time since ethnic Chinese comprise about 5% of the population.
 Since 2012 it has become an official holiday and a day off which raised celebrations to a larger scale.

 Manila Chinatown Binondo was founded in the 16th century, which makes it one of the oldest Chinatowns in the world.
-Binondo is the centre of all Lunar New year celebrations in the Philippines.
+Binondo is the center of all Lunar New year celebrations in the Philippines.
 The whole area is lined with lanterns and red decorations.
-The red colour is supposed to bring luck in the new year.
+The red color is supposed to bring luck in the new year.
 People often wear red clothes or give money in red envelopes.

-Parades of Dragons and Lions is the favourite part of the festivities.
-Colourful dance with twists and twirls attracts the most massive crowds of spectators on Ongpin Street, the major street of Chinatown.
+Parades of Dragons and Lions is the favorite part of the festivities.
+Colorful dance with twists and twirls attracts the most massive crowds of spectators on Ongpin Street, the major street of Chinatown.
 It gets filled with spectators, vendors, and performers.

-Chestnuts are a favourite street food on Chinese New Year.
+Chestnuts are a favorite street food on Chinese New Year.
 Pineapples are also a popular Lunar New year gift in the Philippines as well as pomelos and other citrus fruits.
-Rice cakes can be easy to find everywhere.
+Rice cakes can be easily found everywhere.
 Chinese Filipinos also feast on whole fish, noodles, and dumplings.